New Code of

 Skills will partner with subject matter experts to develop pathways that will give you the ability to demonstrate competence in an objective, measurable and independently verifiable manner.

-Individuals seeking to demonstrate that they fulfill the competency requirements of the Code, will have the opportunity to undertake a robust initial self-assessment online with Skills.
+Individuals seeking to demonstrate that they fulfill the competency requirements of the code will have two options:

 - Undertake training with an approved provider to achieve the New Zealand Certificate in Financial Services (Level 5) version 2.